sasdallas/reduceOS/README.md

 # Why does it look so messy?
 The assembly code shouldn't look that messy.
 If it is, start a pull request/contact me and I will update it.

+# What's the current stage?
+Currently I'm working with stackoverflow again to get text printing through the C code.
+The C kernel will be added when we're done.